CarolinaFellinghauer/UNIZH_HS2020_Rasch/README.md

 To open the .html course materials from GitHub, paste the course material URL into https://htmlpreview.github.io

+Otherwise, download the course code zip and open the .Rproj file in R Studio.

                                         The master seminar takes place on Wednesdays 16:15 to 18:00.